n1o/study_notes/_sources/notes/stationary_distrion.md

 \pi_i \sum_{j\ne i}A_{ij} = \sum_{j \ne i}\pi_jA_{ji}
 $$

+This means that the probability of entering a state is the same as the probability of leaving it.

 ## Computing stationary distribution

 To find the stationary distribution, we can just solve the eigenvector equation $A^Tv = v$, and set $\pi = (\frac{v}{||v||})^T$, where $v$ is the eigen vector with eigen value 1.